parshavjain/assignment-solution-step2/readme.md

 In our first assignment we extracted the different parts of the query and **just displayed**.

 In this assignment we should store the query parameters/parts.
-We should think where to store these parametetrs.
+We should think where to store these parameters.

 To do this we have to create a separate class with properties and methods.

 The class name should be meaningful like **QueryParameter**.
 In this **QueryParameter** class we need to add properties so that we store the various parts of the query string which we splitted in our earlier assignment.

-**Note : Once you have cloned boilerplate from the given gitlab URL, import the project into eclipse.
-Your project’s test cases might show compile time errors for methods, as you have not written the complete code.**

 ## How to identify the properties of this QueryParameter?
 It is based on what parts of the query string we displayed/printed in the previous assignment.